 How to reduce workplace stress with one quick tip

 When it comes to building a better culture at work, having trust within the team is the ultimate advantage.
 With trust, team members are engaging with authenticity as there is a sense of belonging built within the working relationships.
 Individuals work harmoniously with each other in that they are in alignment with the direction of the vision and understand where their responsibilities are.
-In his article on building effective teams, Andy Coombe emphasizes that trust in a workplace comes from an aligned culture.
+In his article on building effective teams, Andy Coombe emphasize that trust in a workplace comes from an aligned culture.
 It is based on an unwritten collective agreement to make decisions that benefit the team and honor the self-discipline to leave the ego at home.

 Deepak Chopra refers to this as “giving to someone without hesitation” to advance the team as a whole vs individual pursuits.
 Chopra distinguishes between being a giver and taker and sees a giver as someone who incorporates empathy into their decision making while acknowledging the needs and concerns of the team; whereas a taker is all about “what’s in it for me”.